GwennyGreen/kommtheuteaktenzeichen/README.md

       --path '/kha/developers/'
     ```

+- Create a policy for deployment to production:

+    ```bash
+    aws iam create-policy \
+      --policy-name 'kha-prod-DeploymentPolicy' \
+      --description \
+        'Grants all privileges needed to deploy and manage kha' \
+      --path '/kha/prod/deploy/' \
+      --policy-document "$(cat 'etc/aws.deployment-policy.prod.json')"
+    ```

-- Create a policy for restricted access:
+- Also create a policy for restricted access to production:

+    (Note: The lambda function needs this at runtime.)

     ```bash
     aws iam create-policy \